shwetaramdas/lifftoverfromvcf/README.md

 python liftoverfromvcf.py oldvcf chainfile

 ## Optional Arguments:
 --out : Output vcf file name.
+If not provided, default output is LIFTEDOVER.vcf.
 --chr : If the chain file has the 'chr' prefix, and the input VCF file does not have it, use this argument.

 ## Example Usage: